Zhume2224/testing_ui_cypress/01_react_testing.md

 # Testing React Components

-**Lesson Duration**: 60 minutes

-### Learning Objectives

-### Learning Objectives

-- Understand what React Testing Library is and how to use it
-- Be able to unit test properties and methods.

 ## Intro

-Over the next 2 lessons we are going to learn how to test React components.

 We will test in 2 ways:

 - Unit testing - Test our components and functions work properly.
 - e2e testing - Test the full app to make sure it renders correctly in the browser.

-Testing in this way will increase confidence in the code that you write and for a lot of development teams it is a requirement.
-It also ensures that any changes made to the code won't break anything as the tests are normally ran before any build is released.

 ### Unit testing with React Testing Tools.

 We will be using a library called `React testing Library` for our unit tests.
 It can be used in conjunction with `Jest` to test API calls, mockups and UI components.
 (Note: that can also be used without Jest)

 From Jest, we'll be using the methods: